Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Synthetic Parameter Recovery

-\paragraph{Sources of information loss in fitting.} We identify two sources of information loss that occur in the above-described setup: (1) the mismatch between the data-generation model (the $d$-dimensional Hawkes process) and the fitting model (the \( \pmbp(d,e) \) process); and (2) the interval-censoring of the timestamped Hawkes data.
+{\bf{Sources of Information Loss in Fitting:}} We identify two sources of information loss when fitting in the partially interval-censored setup: (1) the mismatch between the data-generation model (\ie, the $d$-dimensional MHP) and the fitting model (the \( \pmbp(d,e) \)); and (2) the interval-censoring of the timestamped MHP data. \pioc{Since the intensity $\boldsymbol{\xi}_E(t)$ of the \pmbp($d,e$) has to be estimated numerically (see \cref{subsec:inference}), numerical approximation error also contributes to type (1) information loss.
+The numerical approximation error is minimal for sufficiently small $\Delta^P$ and $\gamma^h$ (see Sec.
+9 of the SI \cite{appendix}) and vanishes if $\Delta^P, \gamma^h \rightarrow 0$.}

-When we estimate Hawkes parameters using $\pmbp$ fit on partial interval-censored data, information losses of both types (1) and (2) occur.
-We disentangle between the two types by also fitting \( \pmbp(d,e) \) on the timestamp dataset (\ie, the actual realizations sampled from the Hawkes process, see below).
-Any information loss in this setup is due to the model mismatch, the information loss of type (1).
-Note that the likelihood function used for fitting $\pmbp$ depends on the employed version of the dataset.
-By comparing the parameter estimates on the two dataset versions, we can quantify the individual effects of model mismatch and interval-censoring.
+When we estimate MHP parameters using $\pmbp$ fit on partially interval-censored data, information losses of both types (1) and (2) occur.
+We disentangle between the two types of error by also fitting \( \pmbp(d,e) \) on the timestamp dataset (\ie, the actual realizations sampled from the MHP, see below).
+Any information loss in this setup is only due to the model mismatch, the information loss of type (1).
+Note that the likelihood function used for fitting $\pmbp$ depends on the employed version of the dataset (see later in this section).

+We can quantify the individual effects of model mismatch and interval-censoring by comparing the parameter estimates on the two dataset versions.

-\paragraph{Synthetic Datasets.} We construct two synthetic datasets: the \emph{timestamp dataset} and the \emph{partially interval-censored dataset}.
-The latter is identical to the former, except it has one of the dimensions interval-censored.
-The timestamp dataset consists of samples from a two-dimensional Hawkes process. \cref{tab:synthetic-parameters} lists the parameters corresponding to three values of the spectral radius: $\rho(\boldsymbol{\alpha}) \in \{0.5, 0.75, 0.9\}$.
-The $\rho(\boldsymbol{\alpha}) = 0.5$ indicates a clearly subcritical Hawkes process; the $\rho(\boldsymbol{\alpha}) = 0.9$ corresponds to a Hawkes process approaching the critical regime; and $\rho(\boldsymbol{\alpha}) = 0.75$ corresponds to an intermediate case between these two.
+{\bf{Synthetic Dataset:}} Given $(d,e)$, we construct two synthetic datasets: the \emph{timestamp dataset} and the \emph{partially interval-censored dataset}. \pioc{The timestamp dataset consists of samples from a $d$-dimensional MHP.
+The partially interval-censored dataset is obtained from the timestamp dataset by interval-censoring the $E$ dimensions while leaving the $E^c$ dimensions unchanged.
+In this experiment, we focus on the case $d=2$ and $e=1$.}